Colorado Center Party: 2024

 Yurash would contest the nominally unopposed Democrat Yara Zokaie for the Colorado House of Representatives' 52nd District.
-Yurash has primarily built his campaign on the fact there is no Republican in the race, leaving him as the only real opposition to Zokaie.
+Yurash had primarily built his campaign on the fact there is no Republican in the race, leaving him as the only real opposition to Zokaie.
 Yurash's platform is largely just the opposite of Zokaie's, with Yurash supporting property tax relief, TABOR tax refunds, maintaining and supporting privatized utilities, no changes to the state's land use law, preserving Cash Bail, (Note: Yurash previously campaigned on abolishing Cash Bail) supporting School choice, and protecting the 2nd Amendment.
-Yarush would earn 18,088 votes, or 36.7% of the electorate.
+The Colorado Forward Party would endorse Yarush who would earn 18,088 votes, or 36.7% of the electorate.

-The party also stood a second candidate Bernadette Tedesco for Commissioner of Adams County.
+The party also stood a second candidate, Bernadette Tedesco, for Commissioner of Adams County.
 Tedesco ran to "foster unity and collaboration" within the county, and claims to be a champion for the working class.
-Her platform calls for a "balanced" energy position supporting both fossil fuels and green energy, enhancing public safety, reducing homelessness, and a reduction of property taxes.
+Her platform called for a "balanced" energy position supporting both fossil fuels and green energy, enhancing public safety, reducing homelessness, and a reduction of property taxes.
 Tedesco also ran against a nominally unopposed Democrat Kathy Henson and would come in second place with 52,667 votes or 37.65% of the electorate.